 The Army remains committed to improving our infrastructure and addressing deferred maintenance needs.

-We are grateful to Congress for funding Facilities Sustainment, Restoration, and Modernization (FSRM) and Military Construction (MILCON) funding in the FY 2023 National Defense Authorization Act (NDAA) and Omnibus Appropriations legislation.
-The FSRM funding will enable the Army to increase sustainment to 92.5% of its requirement for FY 2023, thereby slowing the pace of facility degradation.
+We are grateful to Congress for funding Facilities Sustainment, Restoration, and Modernization (FSRM) and Military Construction (MILCON) in the FY 2023 National Defense Authorization Act (NDAA) and Omnibus Appropriations legislation.
+The FSRM funding will enable the Army to increase sustainment to 92% of its requirement for FY 2023, thereby slowing the pace of facility degradation.
+Our FY 2024 budget request seeks to continue this momentum.

-The FY 2023 Omnibus Appropriations legislation also added critical MILCON construction funding for barracks and other priorities.
-This funding will advance new projects and address project cost overruns due to increases in the costs of building materials.
-Though inflation rates are leveling off, construction industry costs continue to out-pace core inflation by 2% to 3%.
-If Army MILCON construction projects end up being higher than the amount authorized and appropriated, the Army will continue to make adjustments accordingly, by reprogramming savings from other projects if available.
+The FY 2023 Omnibus Appropriations legislation also added critical MILCON construction funding for barracks and other construction priorities.
+This funding will advance new projects and address project cost overruns resulting from increases in the costs of building materials.
+Though inflation rates are leveling off, construction industry costs continue to out-pace core inflation.
+If Army MILCON construction projects end up costing more than the amount authorized and appropriated for FY 2024, the Army will make adjustments accordingly, including by reprogramming savings from other projects if available.

-The Army is also incorporating sustainable building practices to enhance facility resilience.
-We are developing pilot projects to explore the use of sustainable materials, including mass timber, to improve building efficiency and reduce lifecycle maintenance costs.
-Also, in accordance with Administration and DoD directives, we are beginning the planning for construction of fully electrified buildings.
-These buildings are expected to result in lower energy costs through the use of efficient technologies.
-The realized savings from these improvements can then be directed to people and readiness programs.
+The Army incorporates the latest advances in sustainable and electrified building practices to enhance facility resilience and to reduce our carbon emissions footprint.
+We are developing pilot projects to explore the feasibility of incorporating low embodied carbon materials, including mass timber, green steel and concrete, to curb CO2 emissions from buildings, and minimize lifecycle maintenance costs.
+Also, in accordance with Administration and Department of Defense (DoD) directives, we are beginning to upgrade existing buildings for electrification and planning for construction of new fully electrified buildings.
+These buildings are expected to result in lower total energy demand and reduced energy costs by incorporating new and more efficient technologies and design strategies.
+Because of the authorities given to us by Congress, the realized savings from these improvements can then be directed to people and readiness programs.